 Like many others who come to adoption, Dick and Carol struggled with infertility for a few years.
-After spending a large amount of financial, emotional, and intellectual equity in the process, they ultimately decided that adoption was the way they would build their family.
+After spending a large amount of financial, emotional, and intellectual equity in the process, they ultimately decided to build their family through adoption.
 They took a few months off after their last failed treatment and then started the adoption process.

-After they created their family profile they purposefully chose NOT to be in the 3-ring binder of family profiles that their agency shows to potential birth mothers.
+After they created their adoption profile, they purposefully chose NOT to be in the 3-ring binder of family profiles that their agency shows to potential birth mothers.
 Instead, they decided to find a birth family on their own—completely on their own.

 Dick and Carol made hundreds of copies of their profile and gave it to friends, family, co-workers, relatives, and people at their church.
 Everyone they came in contact with left knowing a lot about adoption and how they might be able to help Dick and Carol.
 Dick had stacks of profiles in his brief case, in his office, in his car, at home—anywhere where he might run into someone to talk about his search.
 He and Carol gave out 700-800 letters during the process.
 Networking like this generated a lot of potential connections for them and eventually connected them to Cheri’s birth mother, Naomi.